-US rushes ships to Middle East over unspecified Iran threats
+US sending carrier to Mideast over unspecified Iran threats

-WASHINGTON (AP) — The U.S. is rushing an aircraft carrier and other military resources to the Middle East after seeing Iranian troops and proxy forces making preparations for attacks against U.S. forces and interests in the region, a defense official told The Associated Press.
+WASHINGTON (AP) — The U.S. is sending an aircraft carrier group to the Middle East ahead of schedule and warning that Iran and its proxy forces are showing “troubling and escalatory” indications of a possible attack on American forces in the region.

+Exactly what prompted the action is unclear, but it’s a further step in sharply rising tensions between the Trump administration and the Islamic Republic.

-At the White House, National Security Adviser John Bolton said Sunday night that the U.S. was deploying the USS Abraham Lincoln Carrier Strike Group and a bomber task force to the U.S. Central Command region, an area that includes the Middle East.
-In a statement, he said the move was in response to “a number of troubling and escalatory indications and warnings,” but did not provide more details.
+National Security Adviser John Bolton said Sunday night that the U.S. was deploying the USS Abraham Lincoln Carrier Strike Group and a bomber task force to the Middle East, intending to send a message that “unrelenting force” will meet any attack on American forces or allies.

+Neither Bolton nor other officials would provide any details about the supposed threat, which comes as the Trump administration wages what it has called a “maximum pressure” campaign against Iran and nearly a year to the day after it withdrew from an Obama-era nuclear deal with Tehran.

-The request would get the ships into the region two weeks earlier than initially planned, according to the defense official, who wasn’t authorized to speak publicly so spoke on the condition of anonymity.
+The request would get the Abraham Lincoln carrier group into the Middle East about two weeks earlier than initially planned following exercises in the Mediterranean region, according to the defense official, who spoke on wasn’t authorized to speak publicly so spoke on the condition of anonymity.

-The Abraham Lincoln and its strike group of ships and combat aircraft have been operating in the Mediterranean Sea recently.
-Bolton’s reference to the Central Command area would mean the Lincoln is headed east to the Red Sea and perhaps then to the Arabian Sea or the Persian Gulf, which would take several days.

 For years, the U.S. maintained a carrier presence in the Persian Gulf and Middle East region.
 During the height of the wars in Iraq and Afghanistan, there were two carriers in the area, but that was reduced to one.